Eye and vision problems in preschool children

 Excessive tearing and

-Avoiding activities that require near vision, such as colouring or reading, or distance vision, such as playing tag
+Avoiding activities that require good near vision, such as colouring or reading, or good distance vision like ball games

 If your preschooler exhibits any of these signs, schedule an appointment with an optometrist near you.